NEET/JEE Coaching Scholarship

 Question:19

-Consider Figure and mark the correct option.
+Consider the Figure and mark the correct option.

-(i) water will move from the side (A) to side (B) if a pressure lower than the osmotic pressure is applied on piston (B).
+(i) Water will move from the side (A) to side (B) if a pressure lower than the osmotic pressure is applied on piston (B).

 Answer: